 These are characterized by excitation and/or depression.
-Restlessness, anxiety, dizziness, tinnitus, blurred vision or tremors may occur. possibly proceeding to convulsions.
-However, excitement may be transient or absent, with depression being the first manifestation of an adverse reaction.
+Restlessness, anxiety, dizziness, tinnitus, blurred vision or tremors may occur, possibly proceeding to convulsions.
+However, xcitement may be transient or absent, with depression being the first manifestation of an adverse reaction.
 This may quickly be followed by drowsiness merging into unconsciousness and respiratory arrest.
 Other central nervous system effects may be nausea, vomiting, chills, and constriction of the pupils.

 The incidence of convulsions associated with the use of local anesthetics varies with the route of administration and the total dose administered.
-In a survey of studies of epidural anesthesia, overt toxicity progressing to convulsions occurred in approximately 0.1% of local anesthetic administrations.
+In a survey of studies of epidural anesthesia. overt toxicity progressing to convulsions occurred in approximately 0.1% of local anesthetic administrations.

 The incidence of adverse neurological reactions associated with the use of local anesthetics may be related to the total dose and concentration of local anesthetic administered and are also dependent upon the particular drug used, the route of administration, and the physical status of the patient.
-Many of these observations may be related to local anesthetic techniques with or without a contribution from the drug.
-During lumbar epidural block, occasional unintentional penetration of the subarachnoid space by the catheter or needle may occur.
-Subsequent adverse effects may depend partially on the amount of drug administered intrathecally as well as the physiological and physical effects of a dural puncture.
-These observations may include spinal block of varying magnitude (including high or total spinal block), hypotension secondary to spinal block, urinary retention, loss of bladder and bowel control (fecal and urinary incontinence), and loss of perineal sensation and sexual function.
+Many of these observations may be related to local anesthetic tech niques, with or without a contribution from the drug.
+During umbar epidural block, occasional unintentional penetration of the subarachnoid space by the catheter or needle may occur Subsequent adverse effects may depend partially on the amount of drug administered intrathecally as well as the physiological and physical effects of a dural puncture.
+These observations may include spinal block of varying magnitude (including high or total spinal block), hypotension secondary to spinal block urinary retention, loss of bladder and bowel control (fecal and urinary incontinence), and loss of perineal sensation and sexual function.
 Signs and symptoms of subarachnoid block typically start within 2 to 3 minutes of injection.
 Doses of 15 and 22.5 mg of Naropin resulted in sensory levels as high as T5 and T4, respectively.
 Analgesia started in the sacral dermatomes in 2 to 3 minutes and extended to the T10 level in 10 to 13 minutes and lasted for approximately 2 hours.
-Other neurological effects following unintentional subarachnoid administration during epidural anesthesia may include persistent anesthesia. paresthesia, weakness, paralysis of the lower extremities, and loss of sphincter control; all of which may have slow incomplete or no recoverv.
-Headache, septic meningitis, meningismus, slowing of labor, increased incidence of for ceps delivery, or cranial nerve palsies due to traction on nerves from loss of cerebrospinal fluid have been reported (see DOSAGE AND ADMINISTRATION discussion of Lumbar Epidural Block).
-A high spinal is characterized by paralysis of the arms loss of consciousness respiratory paralysis and bradycardia.
-Cardiovascular System Reactions
+Other neurological effects following unintentional subarachnoid administration during epidural anesthesia may include persistent anesthesia, paresthesia, weakness, paralysis of the lower extremities, and loss of sphincter control: all of which may have slow, incomplete or no recovery increased incidence of forceps delivery, or cranial nerve palsies due to traction on nerves from loss of cerebrospinal fluid have been reported (see DOSAGE AND ADMINISTRATION discussion of Lumbar Epidural Block).
+A high spinal is characterized by paralysis of the arms, loss of consciousness, respiratory paralysis

-High doses or unintentional intravascular injec tion may lead to high plasma levels and related depression of the myocardium decreased cardiac output, heart block, hypotension, bradycardia, ventricular arrhythmias, including ventricular tachycardia and ventricular fibrilla tion, and possibly cardiac arrest (see WARN-INGS, PRECAUTIONS, and OVERDOSAGE).
-Allergic Reactions
+There have been adverse event reports of chondrolysis in ADMINISTRATION).
+The dose of any local anesthetic administered varies with the high plasma levels and related depression of the myocardium decreased cardiac output, heart block, hypotension, brady cardia, ventricular arrhythmias, including ventricular tachy cardia and ventricular fibrillation, and possibly cardiac arres